Sequence entropy tuples and mean sensitive tuples: Introduction

-As is well-known, the local entropy theory plays an important role in promoting the parallel developments of topological and measurable entropy theory.
-It started from the series of pioneering papers of Blanchard et al \cite{B1992, B1993, B1997, B1995}, in which the notions of entropy pairs and entropy pairs for a measure $\mu$ were introduced.
-From then on entropy pairs have been intensely studied by many researchers.
-Huang and Ye \cite{HY06} extended the notions from pairs to finite tuples, and showed that if entropy is positive, then there are entropy $n$-tuples for any $n\in \N$ in both topological and measurable settings.
-In \cite{HLSY03, HMY04} the authors investigated the sequence entropy pairs, sequence entropy tuples and sequence entropy tuples for a measure respectively.
+It is well known that the entropy can be used to measure the local complexity of the structure of orbits in a given system.
+One may naturally ask how to characterize the entropy in a local way.
+The related research started from the series of pioneering papers of Blanchard et al \cite{B1992, B1993, B1997, B1995}, in which the notions of entropy pairs and entropy pairs for a measure were introduced.
+From then on entropy pairs have been intensively studied by many researchers.
+Huang and Ye \cite{HY06} extended the notions from pairs to finite tuples, and showed that if the entropy of a given system is positive, then there are entropy $n$-tuples for any $n\in \N$ in both topological and measurable settings.

+The sequence entropy was introduced by Ku\v shnirenko \cite{Kus} to establish the relation between spectrum theory and entropy theory.
+As in classical local entropy theory, the sequence entropy can also be localized.
+In \cite{HLSY03, HMY04} authors investigated the sequence entropy pairs, sequence entropy tuples and sequence entropy tuples for a measure, respectively.
 Using tools from combinatorics, Kerr and Li \cite{KL07, KL09} studied (sequence) entropy tuples, (sequence) entropy tuples for a measure and IT-tuples via independence sets.
 Huang and Ye \cite{HY09} showed that a system has a sequence entropy $n$-tuple if and only if its maximal pattern entropy is no less than $\log n$ in both topological and measurable settings.
 More introductions and applications of the local entropy theory can refer to a survey \cite{GY09}.

-The notion of sensitivity (sensitive dependence on initial conditions) was first used by Ruelle \cite{Ruelle1977}.
-According to Auslander and Yorke \cite{AY80} a t.d.s. $(X,T)$ is called \emph{sensitive} if there exists $\delta>0$ such that for every opene (open and non-empty) subset $U$, there exist $x_1,x_2\in U$ and $m\in\N$ with $d(T^mx_1,T^mx_2)>\delta$.
-In \cite{X05}, Xiong introduced a multi-variate version of sensitivity, called $n$-sensitivity.
+In addition to the entropy, the sensitivity is another candidate to describe the complexity of a system, which was first used by Ruelle \cite{Ruelle1977}.
+In \cite{X05}, Xiong introduced a multi-variant version of the sensitivity, called the $n$-sensitivity.

 Motivated by the local entropy theory, Ye and Zhang \cite{YZ08} introduced the notion of sensitive tuples.
 Particularly, they showed that a transitive t.d.s. is $n$-sensitive if and only if it has a sensitive $n$-tuple; and a sequence entropy $n$-tuple of a minimal t.d.s. is a sensitive $n$-tuple.
-For the converse, Maass and Shao \cite{MS07} showed that a minimal sensitive $n$-tuple is a sequence entropy $n$-tuple.
+For the converse, Maass and Shao \cite{MS07} showed that in a minimal t.d.s., if a sensitive $n$-tuple is a minimal point of the $n$-fold product t.d.s. then it is a sequence entropy $n$-tuple.